 Brett Jenks has championed behavior change in the conservation community for more than 20 years.
-As President and CEO, he leads Rare’s international mission to equip people in the world’s most biologically diverse countries with the tools and motivation needed to sustainably manage their natural resources.
+As CEO, he leads Rare’s international mission to equip people in the world’s most biologically diverse countries with the tools and motivation needed to sustainably manage their natural resources.

 During his tenure with Rare, Jenks has created large-scale, global partnerships with Bloomberg Philanthropies, The Nature Conservancy, Conservation International, Oceana, Environmental Defense Fund, UNESCO, AVEDA, Encourage Capital, National Geographic and the ministries of environment and fisheries of many nations.

 Under his leadership, Rare has grown 3,000% since 2000.
 He is now focused on helping the organization expand climate-smart solutions at the scale of the challenge.
 These include Fish Forever, the world’s largest philanthropically supported coastal fishery recovery effort; the Meloy Fund, a $25M impact investment fund; Lands for Life, an emerging climate-smart smallholder agriculture program in Colombia; conservation’s first Center for Behavior & the Environment; and Climate Culture, a breakthrough climate strategy designed to get the US back on track to hit its target under the Paris agreement.

 Jenks’s professional career began as a 22-year-old political correspondent for the Hudson Reporter, when he published a series of articles detailing horrific conditions in the Hudson County Jail.
 His coverage was eventually picked up by the New York Times and credited with eventually closing the infamous facility.